Coursera Website Redesign

 What is Coursera?
 What is Their Mission?

-Coursera’s vision was to provide life-transforming learning experiences to learners all around the world.
+Coursera was founded with one simple mission: To provide life-transforming learning experiences to learners all around the world.

 Today, they are a global platform for online learning and career development, offering anyone, anywhere, access to online courses and degrees from leading universities and companies.